rheslip/Motivation-Radio-BLEMIDI/README.md

 Motivation Radio is intended mainly for interfacing eurorack to other devices (e.g. iPad) wirelessly but it can do more!

+## BLEMIDI Hardware assignments

 * Gate inputs - currently unused in this sketch

 * CV inputs - currently unused in this sketch

-* Gate outputs - configurable in the menu as Note Gates, Triggers, or CC controlled Gates (see menu description below)
+* Gate outputs - configurable in the menu as Note Gates, Triggers, or CC controlled Gates (see configuration description below)

 * CV outputs - configurable in the menu as Note Control Voltages or CC controlled Control Voltages (see menu description below)